All Episodes

 Just one quick comment.

-I just you made a statement a couple months ago about um a lot of your audit audience's women, and we kind of look to talk radio for our intellectual fix, and that's true.
+You made a statement a couple months ago about a lot of your audience is women, and we kind of look to talk radio for our intellectual fix, and that's true.

 I had a great career, but now I have two young boys, and I want to be home to take care of them and make them into wonderful U.S. and productive citizens.

-But I did want to comment about got uh the gasoline uh, you know, issue going on right now.
+But I did want to comment about the gasoline issue going on right now.

-But they don't talk about this, that they uh what they actually did to do this, and also the heavy taxes that are part of the gasoline prices as well.
+But they don't talk about this, what they actually did to do this, and also the heavy taxes that are part of the gasoline prices as well.

 And I want to know what I can do.